Glock 19X Review: The Crossover Champ?

 In short, it is a modern take on the old Colt Commander concept, but with much better reliability not to mention an expanded magazine capacity.

 Glock has never had a reputation for building junk.
-Other than a shrinking and that aging cohort of dinosaurs that just despise polymer-framed and/or striker-fired handguns on principle, most folks who know firearms recognize and respect Glocks for their build quality.
+Other than a shrinking and aging cohort of dinosaurs that just despise polymer-framed and/or striker-fired handguns on principle, most folks who know firearms recognize and respect Glocks for their build quality.

 Just about every torture test– some legendary– that can be done to a handgun has been done to a Glock and they just can’t be killed.
 Heck, Chuck Taylor has put well over 300,000 rounds through his G17 in the past three decades.
 There is a reason these guns go thousands after thousands of rounds in the rental game, where regular “burn down” by legions of users is a real thing.